TRENDMizzou/TREND-manual/doc/manual/manual.md

     For example, a [sparsity factor] of 1 means all frames will be used.
 2 uses every second frame, 3 uses every third frame, and so on.
   * `--starttime [start time]`
+    TREND supports making a subclip of the input movie by setting its starting and ending time.
     The default value for `--starttime` is 0.0.
-The number format for setting start and end time could either be floating point numbers of seconds (e.g. `0.2` stands for 0.2 s), or `hh:mm:ss.ff`, such as `00:03:05.00`, which means 3 minutes and 5 seconds.
+The numberical format for setting the
+    start time and end time could either be floating point numbers of seconds (e.g. `0.2` stands for 0.2 s), or `hh:mm:ss.ff`, such as `00:03:05.00`, which means 3 minutes and 5 seconds.
   * `--endtime [end time]`
-    This option sets the end time for the subclip of input movie.
+    This option sets the ending time for the subclip of input movie.
 By default it is set as `end`.
 When `--starttime` and `--endtime` are set as default, (`0.0` and `end`, respectively), the whole input video will be analyzed.
     Otherwise a subclip video will be analyzed and exported as `from-starttime-to-endtime_movieclip.mp4`,